Looking to move up the corporate ladder? You’ve been working hard at your job for a while now and it’s finally time to get promoted at work.

 Being a subject matter expert in your field will make you a valuable asset to any organization.
 Demonstrate your interest by keeping up with the latest changes and developments in your field.
 Advocate for the best learning opportunities and be proactive about keeping your knowledge current and skills fresh.

-Consider a move from generalist to specialist by focusing on developing deep expertise in a particular area.
+Consider a move from generalist to a specialist by focusing on developing deep expertise in a particular area.
 Generalists have a broad range of skills and knowledge but may not be seen as experts in one area.
 Specialists are viewed as subject matter experts, which is a major advantage when competing for a promotion.

 To make the move from generalist to specialist, start by identifying the areas in which you have the most experience and expertise.
 Then, focus on deepening your knowledge in these areas through coursework, professional development, and networking with other experts.
 Demonstrate the skills and knowledge needed to lead in your field.